ephbaum/MobileSoftExamples/README.md

 `jQuery-views\labadmin-index.js`

 Here is a massive file that represents the control of a flexbox based view for administration of labs and equipment.
-Normally I would prefer to break this up into a series of modules that could be compiled through a build process, but due to the contraints of our application's structure and lack of CI build processes, this had to be written as a single file.
+Normally I would prefer to break this up into a series of modules that could be compiled through a build process, but due to the constraints of our application's structure and lack of CI build processes, this had to be written as a single file.